Meteorologist: West Coast snowfall is ‘once in a generation’

 Although many regions struggled with the challenging winter conditions, some are welcoming the much-needed moisture.

-The recent precipitation is a blessing for some relief from the drought that has persisted in the Southwest.
+The recent precipitation is a blessing for ameliorating the drought that has persisted in the Southwest.

 California tends to go from rags to riches, bounty to poverty when it comes to rain, Maue said.
 “That’s why from a policy point of view, you need to be able to have water regulations, reservoirs, and water supplies that can last during multi-year droughts.”